Wild Hog FAQ's

 A: On private lands, wild hogs can be taken year-round with no weapons/caliber restriction at any time of the day or night.
 However, if you choose to hunt wild hogs at night, be sure to take these precautions:

-- Contact your local sheriff's department to notify them of your plans
+- We recommend that you contact your local law enforcement to notify them of your plans

 - Be familiar with the locations of all houses, roads, towns, etc. in your area